Jaspreetsindhu/Neuromorphic_Stroke_Assist_Device/README.md

-# 🧠 Neuromorphic Stroke Assist Device
+# 🧠 Neuromorphic Stroke Assist Devic

 ## 📌 Overview
 The **Neuromorphic Stroke Assist Device** is an AI-based intelligent healthcare system designed for early detection and risk prediction of stroke.
 It uses machine learning techniques and data-driven analysis to evaluate patient health parameters and classify stroke risk levels in real time.